Azure/secrets-store-csi-driver-provider-azure/README.md

 > NOTE: Make sure the `objectName` in `secretObjects` matches the name of the mounted content.
 This could be the object name or the object alias.

+> NOTE: The secrets will only sync once you *start a pod mounting the secret store*.
+Solely relying on the syncing with Kubernetes secrets feature thus does not work.

 A `SecretProviderClass` custom resource should have the following components:
 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1